 In order to secure the transmission of information, SSH employs a number of different types of data manipulation techniques at various points in the transaction.
 These include forms of symmetrical encryption, asymmetrical encryption, and hashing.

-The relationship of the components that encrypt and decrypt data determine whether an encryption scheme is symmetrical or asymmetrical.
+The relationship of the components that encrypt and decrypt data determines whether an encryption scheme is symmetrical or asymmetrical.

 Symmetrical encryption is a type of encryption where one key can be used to encrypt messages to the opposite party, and also to decrypt the messages received from the other participant.
 This means that anyone who holds the key can encrypt and decrypt messages to anyone else holding the key.

-This type of encryption scheme is often called "shared secret" encryption, or "secret key" encryption.
-There is typically only a single key that is used for all operations, or a pair of keys where the relationship is easy to discover and it is trivial to derive the opposite key.
+This type of encryption scheme is often called “shared secret” encryption, or “secret key” encryption.
+There is typically only a single key that is used for all operations or a pair of keys where the relationship is discoverable and it’s trivial to derive the opposite key.